Anna Hazare: Other activities and controversies

-Hazare has been accused of being an agent of Rashtriya Swayamsevak Sangh (RSS) a right-wing Hindu body.
-According to Digvijay Singh a senior leader of the Indian National Congress, the entire crusade of 2011 Indian anti-corruption movement was planned by RSS in which Plan-A was Baba Ramdev while Plan-B was Anna Hazare.
-Their basic job was to disturb national security.
+Hazare has been accused of being an agent of Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation.
+According to Digvijay Singh, a senior leader of the Indian National Congress, the entire crusade of 2011 Indian anti-corruption movement was planned by RSS in which "Plan-A was Baba Ramdev, while Plan-B was Anna Hazare".
+He further said their basic job was to disturb national security.
 Singh also charged Hazare with having links with late RSS leader Nanaji Deshmukh with whom he worked as a secretary.
 Hazare denied any such associations.

 India's OPEN Magazine editorialised that it was "nonsense" to say Hazare's anti-corruption movement of 2011–12 was apolitical.
 The op-ed went on to say that the purpose of the movement was that, so long as the Congress Party was kept out of power, corrupt politicians of any other party could be elected to Parliament.
 The example of Ajay Chautala (now convicted for corruption) was cited.
 "In effect, Anna and his team are campaigning for Ajay Chautala effectively the first candidate put up for election by the India Against Corruption movement".

 In a press conference in April 2011, Hazare praised Narendra Modi, the chief minister of Gujarat and Nitish Kumar, chief minister of Bihar for their efforts on rural development, saying that other chief ministers should emulate them.
 Subsequently, Modi wrote an open letter to him, hailing him as a Gandhian anti-corruption activist while Digvijay Singh criticised Hazare for his comment.
 In May 2011, during his visit to Gujarat, Hazare changed his view and criticised Modi for rampant corruption.
 He urged Modi to appoint a Lokayukta.
 He also commented that the media had projected an incorrect image of Vibrant Gujarat.
 Subsequently, Hazare declared that Modi is not a suitable candidate for the position of Prime Minister.
 He criticised Modi for not doing enough to curb corruption and his unwillingness to set up a Lokayukta in Gujarat.
 Hazare questioned Modi's secular credentials.